amirunpri2018/dpp-msbayes/README.md

 version 20130611 (revision 146) available via SVN here:
 <http://sourceforge.net/projects/msbayes/>.

-`msBayes` implements approximate Bayesian model choice to infer comparative phylogeographic histories.
+`dpp-msbayes` implements approximate Bayesian model choice to infer comparative phylogeographic histories.

 In this distribution of the code, the phylogeographic model has been re-parameterized, and different probability distributions are made available to express prior uncertainty about many of the models' parameters.

+I strongly recommend you use this software via the Python multiprocessing package `PyMsBayes` (<https://github.com/joaks1/PyMsBayes>).
+This package comes bundled with pre-compiled `dpp-msbayes` executables (and the original `msBayes` executable, as well, which you can use interchangeably).
+Also, the test suite of `PyMsBayes` is *much* more extensive.
+If you do opt to use `PyMsBayes`, however, I still encourage you to read the `Documentation` section below.

 Requirements
 ============